The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 - Hispanic or Latino

 - Native Hawaiian and Other Pacific Islander alone*

 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 123 cities.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Carthage took the distinction of being the most Hispanic, while Black Jack was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Carthage took the distinction of being the most Hispanic or Latino, while Dellwood was the least Hispanic or Latino city.